Tell us what you think about the information on this page and how you’re using it. Take our survey.

 The only disease for which unpaid infectious disease emergency leave may be taken at this time is COVID‑19.
 Although the ESA was amended to include unpaid infectious disease emergency leave on March 19, 2020, the leave entitlements for are retroactive to January 25, 2020 and have no end date.
 An employee is entitled to take this unpaid leave so long as the conditions set out below are met.

-Reasons an employee may take unpaid infectious disease emergency leave
+Reasons infectious disease emergency leave may be taken

 1. The employee is under individual medical investigation, supervision or treatment related to a designated infectious disease.
 The medical investigation, supervision or treatment can be in Ontario or in another province, territory or country.